jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 Wood Green School 62% 56% 62% Jan 12
 Cokethorpe School 73% 79% 91% Jan 12
 The Kings School 90% 100% 94% Jan 12
-(Performance tables for 2011 are published by theDepartment for Education at the end of January 2012)
+(Performance tables for 2011 are published by the Department for Education at the end of January 2012)
 ```
 Witney’s schools are popular and
 the pupils achieve good results.
 The Henry Box School is situated
 next to St Mary’s at the top of
 Church Green.
 There are 1324